jiko/yoshibot/README.md

 YOSHI BOT
 ======

-This is a twitter bot based on [chatterbot](https://github.com/muffinista/chatterbot):
+This is a twitter bot based on [chatterbot](https://github.com/muffinista/chatterbot) that reminds followers about his coolness Yoshi

+To set up run

 	gem install chatterbot